aiidateam/aiida-tutorials/docs/sections/data/groups.md

 ## Organising groups in hierarchies

 Earlier we mentioned that groups are like files in folders on your filesystem.
-Then as with folders and sub-folders, as the amount of groups you have grows, you may also wish to structure your groups in a hierarchy.
+Similar to folders and sub-folders, you may wish to structure your groups in a hierarchy once the number of groups in your database grows larger.
 Groups in AiiDA are inherently "flat", meaning groups may only contain nodes and not other groups.
 However, it is possible to construct *virtual* group hierarchies based on delimited group labels, using the `grouppath` utility.

-Like folder paths on Unix systems `grouppath` requires delimitation by forward slash (`/`) characters.
+Like folder paths on Unix systems, `grouppath` requires delimitation by forward slash (`/`) characters.
-Lets copy and rename the three tutorial groups:
+Let's copy and rename the three tutorial groups:

 ```{code-block} console
 verdi group copy tutorial_lda tutorial/lda/basic